OWASP/www-project-proactive-controls/docs/the-top-10/c9-security-logging-and-monitoring.md

 Monitoring is the live review of application and security logs using various forms of automation.
 The same tools and patterns can be used for operations, debugging and security purposes.

-The goal of secruity logging is to detect and respond to potential security incidents.
+The goal of security logging is to detect and respond to potential security incidents.

 ### Benefits of Security Logging